fancompute/ceviche/README.md

 3. [Adding fabrication constraints and device parameterizations.](https://github.com/fancompute/workshop-invdesign/blob/master/03_Invdes_parameterization.ipynb)
 4. [Inverse design of a wavelength-division multiplexer and advanced topics.](https://github.com/fancompute/workshop-invdesign/blob/master/04_Invdes_wdm_scheduling.ipynb)

+There are also a few examples in the `examples/*` directory.

 ### What can it do?
 An Example

 Let's saw we have a simulation where we inject a current source at position `source` and measure the electric field intensity at `probe`.